Using the ThinLinc desktop customizer¶

 - Applications added to menu

 Add to the left box, labeled Selected, the applications that should appear in the menu folder selected above.
 This will only apply for users that are assigned this application group.
 The right box, labeled Available, lists applications, both manually defined and ones found installed on the system.
-If no applications are available, applications can be defined, as documented in Defining Application Groups.
+If no applications are available, applications can be defined, as documented in Defining application groups.

 - Applications added to desktop